munificent/craftinginterpreters/book/statements-and-state.md

     its old value.
 This is particularly heinous in JavaScript where a typo will create a *global* variable, which may in turn interfere with other code.

-*   JS, Ruby, and CoffeeScript use the presence of an existing variable with some name -- even in an outer scope -- to determine whether or not an assignment creates a new variable or assigns to an existing one.
+*   JS, Ruby, and CoffeeScript use the presence of an existing variable with the same name -- even in an outer scope -- to determine whether or not an assignment creates a new variable or assigns to an existing one.
 That means adding a new variable in a surrounding scope can change the meaning of existing code.
 What was once a local variable may silently turn into an